Access to Accommodations

 - magnification items

-It should be noted that UHMC is not responsible for purchasing any assistive technology devices of a personal use for the students (i.e. for any device to be used off campus, in home, or on personal computers).
+It should be noted that UHMC is NOT responsible for purchasing any assistive technology devices of a personal use for the students (i.e. for any device to be used off campus, in home, or on personal computers).

 When appropriately documented, students who are deaf are able to use interpreter services to assist in providing equal opportunity for participation in the academic environment.

 Interpreters must possess a Hawaii General Excise Tax License and provide photo copies of Registry of Interpreters (RID) or local Hawaii certifications.
 Interpreters are expected to be professional and follow the RID Code of Ethics.
-Interpreters who fail to comply with duties once warned of problem may be replaced in order to maintain a high level of service.
+Interpreters who fail to comply with duties once warned of a problem may be replaced in order to maintain a high level of service.

 Interpreters will be paid according to the Hawaii Administrative Rules and Registry for Interpreters certification levels.
 Interpreters with NAD certification are responsible for providing adequate documentation that validates the rate of pay that they are requesting.